AUTOMCAS/CV/README.md

 - There are always challenges to overcome, some expected and some surprises, how do you solve these with the given tools and components?
 - How do you know what works?
 Being able to build parts in isolation, rapidly test and reconfigure leads to innovation and success.

 In contrast to being absorbed by the world behind a screen, I very much love the natural world.
-I find it fascinating and could (and do) spend hours observing behaviors, noises, movement and appearance of plants and animals.
+I find it fascinating and could (and do) spend hours observing behaviours, noises, movement and appearance of plants and animals.
 I find it very meditative, great for my wellbeing and satisfies a deep curiosity for discovery.

 ## <a name="experience">Experience</a>